-The next IPTN Conference will be held in Montreal in 2015.
+The next IPTN Conference will be held in Bangalore, India in 2019.

 In 1993 the School of Playback Theatre as formed.
 Many practitioners from around the work have attended various courses with Jonathon Fox and other trainers.
 In 2006 this expanded to become the Centre for Playback Theatre.

 Along with the international conferences there are many regional and local conferences that continue to support the development of skills and relationships.

 Playback Theatre companies are active on 6 continents and in numerous countries.
 The International Playback Theatre Networks supports the global growth and development of Playback Theatre.
 Our mission statement says the “IPTN provides and independent, inclusive global platform that strengthens Playback Theatre practice through connection and mutual influence".

 - Interplay 1990 the International Playback Theatre Network; an Association of Teachers and Practitioners

 - Interplay 1990; 3 Australian Playback Groups, Judy Murphy

 - Gathering Voices

 - Essays on Playback Theatre, Introduction by Jonathan Fox.
 Edited by Jonathan Fox, M.A. and Heinrich Dauber,Ph.D